datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

-As we've written it so far, the function `yearly_data_arg_test` associates values in the function call with arguments in the function definition just based in their order.
+As we've written it so far, the function `yearly_data_arg_test` associates values in the function call with arguments in the function definition just based on their order.
 If the function gets only two values in the function call, the first one will be associated with `all_data` and the second with `start_year`, regardless of what we intended them to be.
 We can get around this problem by calling the function using keyword arguments, where each of the arguments in the